boltops-tools/ufo/README.md

 ## Quick Introduction

 Ufo is a simple tool that makes building and shipping Docker containers to [AWS ECS](https://aws.amazon.com/ecs/) super easy.
+This blog post provides an introduction to the tool: [Ufo - Build Docker Containers and Ship Them to AWS ECS](https://medium.com/@tongueroo/ufo-easily-build-docker-containers-and-ship-them-to-aws-ecs-15556a2b39f#.qqu8o4wal).

 A summary of steps `ufo ship` takes: